 |Masking Sex, Dropping Title||Masking Age, Dropping Title||Masking Age, Sex, Dropping Title||Masking Age, Sex, Keeping Title|

-As can be seen, the more values is removed, the more accuracy decreasing.
+As can be seen, the more values are removed, the more accuracy decreases.
 But it happens only under some settings.

-The Missing Data quantity affected significantly only if the feature brings “unique” information.
-With the presence of Title feature (extracted from Name), the missing values in Sex column do not decrease the performance of model, even with 99% missing data.
-It is because the majority of values of Title column (Mr, Mrs, Ms, Dr…) induced information of Sex columns.
+The Missing Data quantity is affected significantly only if the feature brings “unique” information.
+With the presence of the Title feature (extracted from Name), the missing values in the Sex column do not decrease the performance of the model, even with 99% missing data.
+It is because the majority of values of the Title column (Mr, Mrs, Ms, Dr…) induced information of Sex columns.

-With the existence of some features that are important and highly correlated with missing features, the missing data effect of become negligible.
-One thing we can learn that although its simplicity, removing entire variables should be considered in many cases, especially if there are some features that highly correlate with missing feature.
-This can be valuable if we do not want to sacrifice performance and waste effort in order to gain a small portion of accuracy (around 1%).
+With the existence of some features that are important and highly correlated with missing features, the missing data effect becomes negligible.
+One thing we can learn that although its simplicity, removing entire variables should be considered in many cases, especially if some features that highly correlate with missing features.
+This can be valuable if we do not want to sacrifice performance and waste effort to gain a small portion of accuracy (around 1%).

-In this experiment, we use MCAR and MAR simulator to create modified datasets.
-With each removing method, we apply on numerical columns (Age and Fare).
-Then, we use Mean Imputation (so we choose numerical features for removing values) and Listwise Deletion, which compatible which MCAR setting, to handle these missing values and observe the difference of accuracy.
+In this experiment, we use MCAR and MAR simulators to create modified datasets.
+With each removing method, we apply numerical columns (Age and Fare).
+Then, we use Mean Imputation (so we choose numerical features for removing values) and Listwise Deletion, which compatible with which MCAR setting, to handle these missing values and observe the difference of accuracy.

 Handling by Mean Imputation